ExcellentWish/fur-pet-store/README.md

 ## User Experience

-Using the core UX principles I first started with Strategy, thinking about the target audience for this restaurant & the features they would benefit from.
+Using the core UX principles I first started with Strategy, thinking about the target audience for this pet store & the features they would benefit from.

 The target audience for 'Fur Pets Store' are:
 - People who have cats and dog.